jjudyyang/minitools/README.md

 # minitools
-Some scripts that made my workflow a lot easier to minimize time spent on testing and understand the problem.
+Some scripts that made my workflow a lot easier to minimize time spent on testing.

 ## SOIDcapturetool.user.js
 Script that creates keyboard shortcut to capture GraphQL UUID of smart order without having to inspect, filter and click :p